The role of p.D620N VPS35 patient-derived microglia in Parkinson’s Disease pathophysiology

 Description

-Parkinson’s Disease (PD) is the second most common neurodegenerative disease.
-One of the genes that is strongly related with PD is VPS35.
-VPS35, is involved in the intracellular trafficking of the proteins and our group has confirmed that the D620N VPS35 mutation, in patient iPSC-derived dopaminergic neurons (DN), is associated with increased α-synuclein levels due to decrease autophagic flux and significant mitochondrial dysfunction.
-Recently, another study links VPS35 KO with suppressing microglia polarization, with subsequent accumulation of neurotoxic pro-inflammatory microglia, in ischemic stroke-induced injury mouse model.
+Parkinson’s disease (PD) is the second most common neurodegenerative disease.
+One of the genes that is strongly related to PD is VPS35.
+VPS35 is involved in the intracellular sorting and trafficking of numerous proteins and our group has confirmed that the D620N VPS35 mutation is associated with increased α-synuclein levels, due to decreased autophagic flux, and significant mitochondrial dysfunction in patient-derived dopaminergic neurons.
+Recently, a number of reports have linked VPS35 KO to altered inflammatory profile and microglia activation in models of Alzheimer's disease and ischemic stroke.
+However, no studies so far have assessed the roles of microglial VPS35 in PD.

 Funding